Junior Paulo (rugby league, born 1993): 2022

 In round 5 of the 2022 NRL season, Paulo was sent to the sin bin for a high tackle on Gold Coast's Alexander Brimson during Parramatta's 26-20 victory.
 Paulo was subsequently banned for one match.

 On 29 May, Paulo was selected by New South Wales to play in game one of the 2022 State of Origin series.
 Paulo played in all three matches of the series which saw Queensland win 2-1.

 Paulo played 26 games for Parramatta in the 2022 season including the clubs Grand Final loss to Penrith.

-In October Paulo was named in the Samoa squad for the 2021 Rugby League World Cup.
+In October, Paulo was named in the Samoa squad for the 2021 Rugby League World Cup.

 Paulo played every game for Samoa at the tournament including the final where they were beaten 30-10 by Australia.
 Paulo became the first player in history to be on the losing side in the State of Origin deciding match, the NRL Grand final and the Rugby League World Cup final during a calendar year.

-In November he was named in the 2021 RLWC Team of the Tournament.
+In November, he was named in the 2021 RLWC Team of the Tournament.

+2023

+In round 4 of the 2023 NRL season, Paulo was sent to the sin bin during golden point extra-time against Penrith due to a dangerous high tackle.
+Parramatta would win the match 17-16.
+Paulo was later suspended for two matches over the incident.

+On 22 May, Paulo was selected by New South Wales for game one of the 2023 State of Origin series.
+Paulo played in the first two games of the series but was not selected for game three.

+Paulo played a total of 20 games for Parramatta in the 2023 NRL season as the club finished 10th and missed the finals.

+2024

+Following Parramatta's loss against South Sydney in round 18 of the 2024 NRL season, it was announced that Paulo would be ruled out for at least eight weeks with a lisfranc injury.

+Paulo played a total of 16 games for Parramatta in 2024 as the club finished 15th on the table.

+2025

+In round 12 of the 2025 NRL season, Paulo played his 250th first grade game in Parramatta's 30-10 victory over Manly.

+In round 19, Paulo played his 200th first grade game for Parramatta in the clubs 32-10 loss against Penrith.
+Paulo became only the 14th player in Parramatta's history to reach 200 games.

+Paulo played every game for Parramatta in the 2025 NRL season as the club finished 11th on the table.